-Addiction Medicine" and recognition at graduation.Credits: 1Variable Credits: 1 to 2Grading: Pass/Fail - S/U
+Addiction Medicine" and recognition at graduation.

 OCS302e: Osteopathic Cranial Manipulative Medicine (e)

 Course Description: The basic concepts of Osteopathic Cranial Manipulative Medicine (OCMM) were introduced by William Garner Sutherland, D.O. in 1929.
 Today, OCMM is part of every Osteopathic medical school curricula and tested by the National Board of Osteopathic Medical Examiners.
 The course is designed to meet the Cranial Academy Introductory Course Guidelines as an avenue for student participants to qualify for Osteopathic Cranial Academy (OCA) student membership and attendance at the Annual Conference.
 OCMM course completion should facilitate students in feeling confident that they can apply the basics of OCMM, under supervision, on their clinical rotations.
 It is highly encouraged that students continue in their training and attend courses through either the OCA or the Sutherland Cranial Teaching Foundation.